cosmoskitten/beam/website/src/documentation/patterns/custom-window.md

 user=user-2, score=10, window=[2019-05-26T14:30:37.357Z..2019-05-26T14:30:47.357Z)
 ```

-Now, User #2 gets different scores.
+With dynamic sessions, User #2 gets different scores.
 The third messages arrives seven seconds after the second message, so it's grouped into a different session.
 The large, 18-point session is split into two 9-point sessions.